zotonic/zotonic/doc/dev/releasenotes/rel_0.8.0.rst

 - OAuth: fix request/acces token with POST
 - OEmbed: even better error reporting, and show preview image when creating item.
 - OEmbed: make the gen_server site-dependent; do not crash when getting invalid http request.
-- OEmbed: when adding an oembed video, set the title if it's not set yet.
+- OEmbed: when adding an oembed video, set the title if it’s not set yet.
 - On win32, mime type returned as application/octet for all files.
 - Only show text direction controls in TinyMCE when mod_translation is enabled.
 - Pass all filters into filter2arg function.
 Fix background removal for JPG images.